karma-runner/karma-commonjs/README.md

 ## Browserify

-If you're using Browserify to compile your projects you should consider [karma-bro](https://github.com/Nikku/karma-bro) which offers full support for the Browserify API and fast rebuilds.
+If you're using Browserify to compile your projects, you should consider [karma-browserify](https://github.com/Nikku/karma-browserify) which runs Browserify directly.
+The cost is slightly slower builds (but not too bad, thanks to an incremental loading algorithm) and somewhat messier stack traces.
+The benefit is support for the full Browserify API and automatic discovery of 'require'd files.

 #### karma-commonjs
-* Is lightweight and loads your code as-is
+1. Provides a lightweight commonjs wrapper around your code
-* Supports Node's `require` algorithm
+2. Supports Node's `require` algorithm
-* Requires you to manually add modules from `node_modules` to `karma.files` and `karma.preprocessors`
-* Loads each file individually and can limit refreshes to changed files
+3. Only reloads files that change
+4. Provides stack traces that point to your original files
+5. Requires you to specify files in the Karma config file

-#### karma-bro
+#### karma-browserify
-* Creates a temporary bundle using Browserify and offers sourcemap support to assist in debugging
+1. Creates a temporary bundle using Browserify
-* Fully supports the Browserify API, including transforms, plugins, and shims for Node globals like `Buffer`
+2. Supports the full Browserify API, including transforms, plugins, and shims for Node globals
-* Uses [watchify](https://github.com/substack/watchify) to perform fast incremental rebuilds when bundle contents change
+3. Uses [watchify](https://github.com/substack/watchify) to perform incremental rebuilds
-* Automatically traverses all `require` calls to include modules in the bundle
+4. Can use source maps to provide useful stack traces
+5. Automatically includes required files

 ## Installation